BioXFEL Postdoctoral Research Award

 - Budget for work being proposed, including allocations for stipend, supplies, travel, professional development, etc. (1 page maximum)

-- Research Plan Statement detailing the proposed research (1 page maximum)
+- Research Plan Statement detailing the proposed research project including the broader impact and intellectual merit (1 page maximum)

 Please follow NSF guidelines:

 - 12-point, Times New Roman font or Computer Modern (LaTeX) font

 - 10-point font may be used for references, footnotes, figure captions and text within figures

 - Single-spaced (approximately 5 lines per inch) or greater line spacing.
 Applicants should not use line spacing options such as "exactly 12 point," that are less than single spaced.

 Intellectual Merit: The Intellectual Merit criterion encompasses the potential to advance knowledge and understanding within the proposed field.
 To what extent do the proposed activities suggest and explore creative, original, or potentially transformative concepts?

 Broader Impacts: The Broader Impacts criterion encompasses the potential to benefit society and contribute to the achievement of specific, desired societal outcomes.